Cheap MTG Cards

 Plains-employing white excels with buffing its creatures, and this awesome aura enchantment shows a prime example.
 For three mana, you attach it to a creature of your choice; when that creature dies, you return it to the battlefield under its owner's control.
 However, that's not all—you also get to reattach Immortality to it at the next end step, meaning as long as your creature can survive until then, it'll soon have yet another endless-revival cycle ready.

 Whenever I'm building a deck that uses white as a color and brandishes some hefty creatures, I'll consider Immortality as it's a surprisingly affordable (both in terms of mana and price) defensive tactic.
-You can usually . find it for only $3
+You can usually find it for around $5.

 4. Llanowar Elves